Puberty: Teen Boy

-How much will my adolescent grow?
+How much will my teen grow?

-at his own time.
+at their own pace.

 What changes will happen during puberty?

 Sexual and other physical maturation that happens during puberty result from hormonal

 In boys, it's hard to know exactly when puberty is coming.
 There are changes that

 happen, but they occur slowly over time rather than as a single event.

 There are certain stages of development that boys go through when developing secondary